Recipes PORTUGUESE PERI PERI PORK SCHNITZEL

 But while you’re at it, why not up the ante and introduce an extra flavour burst to this kitchen classic?
 Give the meat a good sprinkling of Cape Herb & Spice’s Portuguese Peri Peri Rub Seasoning, and instead of plain breadcrumbs rather blitz up some salty herbed crackers.
 Serve your schnitzels up with lemon wedges, a quick garlicky butterbean mash and micro herb salad and watch them beg for seconds...

-1 x 200g packet of plain salted or savoury herbed crackers
+- 1 x 200g packet plan salted or savoury crackers

 Slice the pork fillet in 3cm-thick medallions.
 Place each medallion between two pieces of cling film and use a rolling pin to whack them as thinly as possible – aim for no more than 3mm.
 Sprinkle each medallion liberally with Cape Herb & Spice Peri Peri Rub and rub it in, then cover and set the meat aside to rest at room temperature for 30 minutes.